tzuyitseng/tzuyitseng.github.io/projects.md

 }
 </style>

-Having recently defended my doctoral thesis (January 2025), I am actively and autonomously developing my research career.
-I'm always open to brainstorming new research ideas and building potential collaborations, especially within (but not limited to) my current research interests in cognitive psycho- and neurolinguistics with cross-linguistic comparison, focusing on:
+Following my doctoral thesis denfense (January 2025), I have been proactively developing my research career.
+I'm always open to brainstorming new research ideas and establishing collaborations, especially within (but not limited to) my current research interests in cognitive psycho- and neurolinguistics with cross-linguistic comparison, focusing on:
 <div class="brain-section">
   <div class="brain-text">
     <ul class="custom-bullet-list">